debruine/tutorials/docs/01_packages.md

 ### Git on RStudio

-If you don't have git installed on your computer, don't have it integrated with RStudio, and/or don't have a github account, follow the instructions in Appendix \@ref(#git).
+If you don't have <a class='glossary' target='_blank' title='One type of version control software.' href='https://psyteachr.github.io/glossary/g#git'>git</a> installed on your computer, don't have it integrated with RStudio, and/or don't have a github account, follow the instructions in Appendix \@ref(#git).

 ### Set up git for this project

-If you aren't already using <a class='glossary' target='_blank' title='a way to save a record of changes to your files' href='https://psyteachr.github.io/glossary/v#version-control'>version control</a> for this project, make sure all of your files are saved and type `usethis::use_git()` into the console.
+If you aren't already using <a class='glossary' target='_blank' title='A way to save a record of changes to your files.' href='https://psyteachr.github.io/glossary/v#version-control'>version control</a> for this project, make sure all of your files are saved and type `usethis::use_git()` into the console.
 Choose Yes to commit and Yes to restart R.

 ### GitHub access token